 Where Did Fire Ants Come From?

 It is believed that fire ants first showed up in the United States in the 1930s.
 They came first to Alabama, reportedly by cargo boats from South America.
-If you grew up in Texas, it is possible that you remember a childhood without fire ants.
+If you grew up in Texas, you may remember a childhood without fire ants.
 But in the last several decades, they have spread to other southern and southeastern states, including Texas.

 The Anatomy Of A Fire Ant